keptn/lifecycle-toolkit/README.md

 ## How to use

 The Keptn Lifecycle Toolkit monitors manifests that have been applied against the Kubernetes API and reacts if it finds a workload with special annotations/labels.
-For this, you should annotate your [Workload](https://kubernetes.io/docs/concepts/workloads/) with (at least) the following two annotations:
+For this, you should annotate your [Workload](https://kubernetes.io/docs/concepts/workloads/) with (at least) the following annotations:

 ```yaml
 keptn.sh/app: myAwesomeAppName